-Resolution 20.
-Lloyds Banking Group Long Term Share Plan 2020
+Resolution 15.
+Lloyds Banking Group Deferred Bonus Plan 2021

-That the rules of the Lloyds Banking Group Long Term Share Plan 2020 (the "LTSP"), the principal terms of which are summarised in Appendix 2 to this notice, and a copy of which is produced to the meeting and signed by the Chairman for the purposes of identification, be approved and the Directors be authorised to:
+That the rules of the Lloyds Banking Group Deferred Bonus Plan 2021 (the 'DBP'), the principal terms of which are summarised in Appendix 2 to this notice, and a copy of which is produced to the meeting and signed by the Chair for the purposes of identification, be approved and the Directors be authorised to:

-- (a) do all things necessary to operate the LTSP, including making such modifications as the Directors consider appropriate to take account of the requirements of the Listing Rules and best practice; and - (b) establish further plans based on the LTSP but modified to take account of local tax, exchange controls or securities laws outside the UK, provided that any new issue or treasury shares made available under such further plans are treated as counting against the plan limits in the LTSP.
+- do all things necessary to operate the DBP, including making such modifications as the Directors consider appropriate to take account of the requirements of the UK Listing Authority and best practice; and - (b) establish further plans based on the DBP but modified to take account of local tax, exchange controls or securities laws outside the UK, provided that any new issue or treasury shares made available under such further plans are treated as counting against the plan limits in the DBP.

-Resolution 21.
+Resolution 16.
 Authority for the Company and its subsidiaries to make political donations or incur political expenditure

-- (a) That the Company and those companies which are subsidiaries of the Company at any time during the period for which this resolution has effect be authorised for the purposes of Part 14 of the Companies Act 2006: - to make political donations to political parties, and/or independent election candidates not exceeding £100,000 in total; - to make political donations to political organisations other than political parties not exceeding £100,000 in total; and - (iii) to incur political expenditure not exceeding £100,000 in total, in each case during the period from the date of the passing of this resolution and ending on the date of the next annual general meeting or at the close of business on 30 June 2021, whichever is the earlier;
+- a) That the Company and those companies which are subsidiaries of the Company at any time during the period for which this resolution has effect be authorised for the purposes of Part 14 of the Companies Act 2006: - to make political donations to political parties, and/ or independent election candidates not exceeding £100,000 in total; - to make political donations to political organisations other than political parties not exceeding £100,000 in total; and - (iii) to incur political expenditure not exceeding £100,000 in total, in each case during the period from the date of the passing of this resolution and ending on the date of the next annual general meeting of the Company or at the close of business on 30 June 2022, whichever is the earlier;